 Hartford is a tiny city located in the state of Iowa.
 With a population of 726 people and just one neighborhood, Hartford is the 376th largest community in Iowa.

-Hartford is a blue-collar town, with 39.09% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, Hartford is generally considered to be a blue-collar town.
+39.09% of the Hartford workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Hartford is a city of construction workers and builders, sales and office workers, and service providers.
 There are especially a lot of people living in Hartford who work in office and administrative support (10.91%), sales jobs (8.48%), and food service (8.18%).

 A relatively large number of people in Hartford telecommute to their jobs.
 Overall, about 12.96% of the workforce works from home.
 While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-Overall, Hartford’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.
+Hartford’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.

-The percentage of people in Hartford with college degrees is quite a bit lower than the national average for cities and towns of 21.84%: just 10.81% of people over 25 have a bachelor's degree or advanced degree.
+The rate of college-level education in Hartford is quite a bit lower than the national average among all cities of 21.84%: just 10.81% of people here over 25 have a bachelor's degree or an advanced degree.

 The per capita income in Hartford in 2022 was $32,182, which is lower middle income relative to Iowa, and middle income relative to the rest of the US.
 This equates to an annual income of $128,728 for a family of four.
 However, Hartford contains both very wealthy and poor people as well.